kersha0530/Kersha-s-Local-Weather-App/README.md

 # cintel-06-custom
-Kersha's Local Weather Data

 # Kersha's Local Weather Data Shiny App

+## Project Overview
-This Shiny app is designed to provide current weather information for selected parishes in Louisiana.
-The application uses data from the OpenWeatherMap API to fetch weather information and provides insights such as current temperature, average temperature, and temperature trends for the selected region.
-The interface is built using the shiny package for Python and styled with custom CSS.
+Kersha's Local Weather Data app is a Shiny app that provides users with current weather information for selected parishes in Louisiana.
+The app fetches weather data from the OpenWeatherMap API and displays insights such as:

-## Table of Contents
+- Current temperature
+- Average temperature
+- Temperature trends over time for the selected parish

+The interface is built using the Shiny package for Python and is styled with custom CSS to enhance user experience.

 ## Table of Contents
 - [Project Overview](#project-overview)
 - [Features](#features)